 The sides and lid dressing are glued with double-sided adhesive.

-These wedges are made of a sandwich of different materials of well-defined thickness to obtain a regular spacing.
+These shims are made of a sandwich of different materials of well-defined thickness to obtain a regular spacing.

-Naturally, if you are more gifted or better equipped than me to get well-levelled and parallel faces, you can make these wedges one-piece blocks, for example wooden.
+Naturally, if you are more gifted or better equipped than me to get well-levelled and parallel faces, you can make these shims one-piece blocks, for example wooden.

-They are beveled about 3 mm at the bottom to avoid being glued at the same time as the dividers if the glue overflows a little.
-Tip: mark the upper side of the wedge.
+They are bevelled about 3 mm at the bottom to avoid being glued at the same time as the dividers if the glue overflows a little.
+Tip: mark the upper side of the shim.

-To get fairly straight dividers, at least three rows of wedges should be provided: one at each end and one at the center.
+To get fairly straight dividers, at least three rows of shims should be provided: one at each end and one at the centre.

 I proceed as follows:

 When the last series of shims is placed, blocking the assembly, I place a block of expanded foam over the dividers (to compensate for the divider height unevenness), then a hardboard sheet of dimensions somewhat smaller than the box interior, and finally a 5 to 10 kg weight (a can of ironing water, well closed!) to hold well the whole.
 I let it dry overnight.